 Statement and Revised Resource Management Plans for the GW (and

 Jefferson) National Forest.
 Copies of these are on the

 George Washington Forest Plan Revsion website

-The Forest Service now expects the Final Forest Plan and Final Environmental Impact Statement to be completed in the spring of 2013.
+The Forest Service now expects the Final Forest Plan and Final Environmental Impact Statement to be completed in the fall of 2013.

 Key Points to Raise:

 1.)
 ROADS: There are approx. 1,872 miles of

 roads on the George Washington, and as of 2003, the road

 maintenance backlog for the combined GW/Jefferson was about